 What about middle school and high school students, what do you have going on for them?

 Huddles happen every Sunday EXCEPT the first Sunday of the month when we invite everyone 2nd grade and older to worship together upstairs in the Sanctuary.
-On these Sundays, we typically have a Night Huddle just for the high schoolers from 6-8pm.

 Learn more about our Student Ministries.